Dylan Borczak: Professional

-On March 2, 2022, Borczak signed his first professional contact with USL Championship side Rio Grande Valley FC.
+On March 2, 2022, Borczak signed his first professional contract with USL Championship side Rio Grande Valley FC.
 He made his debut on March 12, 2022, starting in 1–0 win over Oakland Roots.

 On September 30, 2022, it was announced that Borczak had joined Memphis 901 on a multi-year deal for an undisclosed fee.

 Following the 2024 season, Memphis suspended operations and Borczak subsequently joined Lexington SC on December 18, 2024.

+In 2026, Borczak signed for Union Omaha in USL League One.
+In September 2026, FC Tulsa acquired Borczak on loan from Union Omaha for the remainder of the USL Championship season.